Chapter 4: Men of Bark

 It must be my imagination.
 The voices indeed stop, fading away deep into the dark forest.

 Enshrouded in darkness, the canopy prevents light to reach the ground.
 There is little shrubbery apart from a few thick plant leaves.
-The soil feels moist and soothing to his feet.
+The soil feels moist but soothing to his feet.

-Now that he made enough ground to be far away from the monsters that pursued him he finds himself to be lost in the woods.
-At a standstill, he breaks down.
-He is unable to contain his emotions any longer, as his narrow escape from death sinks in.
+He made enough ground to be far away from whatever could have pursued him.
+He finds himself lost in the woods.
+Unable to contain his emotions any longer, he breaks down after all his narrow escapes from death begin to sink in.

 I was going to die if the bodies and bones had not broken my fall.
 I would not be alive right now if it were not for the people who died before me and were left to rot in the abyss.

 “HEEEEEEELLPPPP!”
 A distant scream interrupts his sorrow.
-Was it not his imagination playing tricks on him whilst he ran through the trees, perhaps there were people crying for help?
+Was it not his imagination playing tricks on him whilst he ran through the trees?
+Perhaps there were real people crying for help.

 “HEEEEEEELP!”
 Says the voice of an old man.